Arction/javascript-charts-performance-comparison/README.md

 ![](./bench/analysis/static.PNG)

+From the bar chart above, we can see that LightningChart JS is the fastest JavaScript chart in visualizing 10 million data points, being ready **7.5x faster** than the average hardware accelerated chart and **65.7x faster** than the average non hardware accelerated chart.

 This is a good place to explain what does the **"loading speed"** measurement include.
 You might run into various claims of JavaScript loading speed in the internet, but we believe that there is only one correct way to measure this.

 > Loading speed is the time (seconds) which user has to wait for their chart to be visible on the web page.